 As shown in Table 13.6-2 below, the total of all pending and approved projects is 12,216 units, which is 584 units more than the City's total RHNA of 11,632 units.
-Because the majority of pending and approved projects fall within the above moderate affordability category (10,273 units), the After credits, approved, and pending projects are considered, the City has a remaining RHNA of 4,899-563 units in the very low, low, and moderate affordability categories.-
+Because the majority of pending and approved projects fall within the above moderate affordability category (10,273 units), the City has a remaining RHNA of 4,563 units in the very low, low, and moderate affordability categories.